 March 25, 2014 § Leave a comment

-A while back I was at a dinner put on by an organization of commercial lawyers I belong to when I made a comment to another guest about what a great community we have.
+A while back, I was at a dinner put on by an organization of commercial lawyers that I belong to when I made a comment to another guest about what a great community we have.
 “Community?”
 He asked.
 “What do you mean?”

-The organization hosting the dinner is fairly new, but about half of the 70-or-so members have been in this field over 20 years.
-Pretty much everyone knows everyone else, often from being on opposite sides of cases, and sometimes through their kids at school, or through church or temple.
+The organization was fairly new at that point, but about half of the 70-or-so members had been in this field over 20 years.
+Pretty much everyone knew everyone else, often from being on opposite sides of cases, and sometimes through their kids at school, or through church or temple.
 “Community” seemed an appropriate word to me.
-I admit, though, that as soon as I said it, I realized it is not the word lawyers usually use to describe themselves.
+I admit, though, that as soon as I said it I realized it is not the word lawyers often use in describing themselves.

-It might be common to refer to “the legal community,” but many attorneys might find that to call it their “own community,” as in a “sense of community,” is more than they feel—or than they think they feel.
-A “sense of community” is described in psychology as being made of 1) the perception of similarity to others, 2) an acknowledged interdependence with them, 3) a willingness to maintain this interdependence by doing for others what one expects from them, and 4) the feeling that one is part of a larger dependable and stable structure.”
+Although there are general references to “the legal community,” you never hear lawyers talk about their “own community,” as in a “sense of community. ” A “sense of community” is described in psychology as being made of 1) the perception of similarity to others, 2) an acknowledged interdependence with them, 3) a willingness to maintain this interdependence by doing for others what one expects from them, and 4) the feeling that one is part of a larger dependable and stable structure.”
 (Saraons 1974, p.
 157).
 This, I expect, falls well within most lawyers’ actual (if not admitted) experience of their “legal community.”
-We are certainly “similar to one another” and “part of an interdependent system” where we act towards others in the way we expect of them—a system that for the most part works.
+We are certainly “similar to one another” and “part of an interdependent system,” where we act towards others in the way we expect of them—a system that for the most part works.
 Whether you are a corporate attorney, an appellate litigator, or the hardest of hard-core trial attorneys, the other attorneys you encounter in your work are, in fact, your community.

-It occurred to me that “community” is not the only “co-“ word lawyers generally avoid when talking about their work.
-The word “collaboration,” is rare except when talking about a presentation for an education panel.
+“Community” is not the only “co” word lawyers generally avoid when talking about their work.
+The word “collaboration” is rare, except when talking about a presentation for an education panel.
 A quick search on the Internet for “collaboration” and “law,” turns up “collaborative law,” which is a style of family-law practice focusing on settlement.
-Outside of that context, however, the phrase “collaborative law” is hardly used.
-Yet collaborate means to “work jointly with others or together especially in an intellectual endeavor” That, of course, is exactly what lawyers do to litigate a case or negotiate a contract.
-And not just within our own firms or companies, but with opposing counsel, as well as with judges and their staff.
+Outside of that context, however, the phrase “collaborative law” is hardly ever used.
+Yet collaborate means to “work jointly with others or together especially in an intellectual endeavor” –exactly what lawyers do to litigate a case or negotiate a contract.
+This collaboration is not just within our own firms or companies, but also with opposing counsel, as well as with judges and their staff.
 Yet we never talk about this work as “collaboration.”

 Even the word “cooperation” is used with care.
 While no one wants to seem uncooperative, lawyers seldom brag that their cooperation with opposing counsel is a benefit of their service.
 This is strange in itself since everyone knows cooperation makes litigation more efficient and less expensive.
 Negotiation without cooperation, of course, is useless.

-So what is with these “co” words that makes lawyers avoid them?
-Are they perceived as dangerous in some way, suggesting some softness or capitulation?
-They are actually good words and need not be left to a margin of “alternative dispute resolution” (what ever that is–a topic for a different post).
-You can use them to accurately describe the quality of the work you do and the relationships that are a part of that work.
-The next time someone asks what you do, you can say that you are a member of a large (or even “exclusive,” if that is your preference) community that collaborates with other members to resolve disputes (or negotiate agreements).
-Try it out .
-Hear how it sounds.
-These “co-“ words aren’t that dangerous after all.
+So what is it with these “co” words that makes lawyers avoid them?
+Are they perceived as dangerous, suggesting some softness or capitulation?
+Or might we use them to better describe the quality of the work we do and the relationships that are a part of that work?
+The next time someone asks what you do, you might think (if not actually say) that you are a member of a large community that collaborates with other members to resolve disputes (or negotiate agreements) for a fair and equitable result.
+Try it out; hear how it sounds.
+These “co” words aren’t that dangerous after all.